Evie Documentation – v1.3.1

 To enable the Single Page:

-- Go to Flextension settings page.
+1. Go to Evie XT settings page.

-- Activate the Single Page module.
+2. Activate the Single Page module.

-- You may click on the Settings link present below the module name to visit the module settings screen.
+3. You may click on the Settings link present below the module name to visit the module settings screen.

 Displays instant search results while typing a keyword.
 You can select specific post types and fields to display.